Esh07/iGSE-Energy-Management-System/README.md

 # iGSE Energy Management System - Webapp
 This project was developed as part of a coursework assignment for the Mobile and Web Applications module.
 The iGSE Energy Management System aims to provide Shangri-La residents with a platform to manage their energy consumption and bills.
 It includes a web interface and a REST API.

+For detailed documentation, please refer to the [Documentation](./DOCUMENTATION.md) file.

 ## :bulb: Features
 - User-friendly web interface for customers to submit meter readings, view bills, and pay bills using energy vouchers.
 - User registration and authentication functionality with secure access to customer accounts.